400: Bad Request

 authentication, even when objects are made publicly accessible to

-restrictions of that feature is the disablement of authenticated browser
+objects, one of the restrictions of that feature is that authenticated

 301: Moved Permanently